 Preston's first full-time coaching job came at Southern Illinois from 1984-86 when he tutored receivers and the defensive backfield.
 During his three seasons in Carbondale, SIU's defense improved dramatically -- from eighth to second in the conference -- while nine of his pupils received all-conference recognition.

-A native of Los Angeles, Preston received a bachelor's degree in speech from Hawai'i in 1982.
-He was a two-year letterwinner (1978-79) with the Rainbow football team.
+A native of Los Angeles, Preston received a bachelor's degree in speech from Hawai`i in 1982.
+He was a two-year letterwinner (1978-79) with the Rainbows football team.
 Preston is a 1975 graduate of Banning High School in Los Angeles.
 Preston and his wife, Audrey, have three children: Amber, Evan and Quinn.